Swedish Orphan Biovitrum

-Swedish Orphan Biovitrum AB is an international biopharmaceutical company dedicated to treatments in the areas of haematology, immunology and specialty care, based in Stockholm, Sweden.
+Sobi - Swedish Orphan Biovitrum AB is an international biopharmaceutical company focused on rare diseases.
+The company develops, commercializes, and delivers therapies in the fields of haematology, immunology and specialty care.
+Headquartered in Stockholm, Sweden, with major hubs in Basel, Switzerland, and Waltham, USA.

-In 2020 it had a revenue of SEK 15.261 billion and 1,509 employees.
+Sobi has a global presence in approximately 30 countries and provides medicines to patients in many more around world.
+The company develops treatments for patients living with complex and chronic rare conditions and maintains a pipeline of development and lifecycle management programs focused on advancing innovative therapies for diseases with significant unmet medical needs.

 History

-Sobi traces its origins to a subsidiary of Kärnbolaget Aktiebolag Biokemisk Industri in the 1930s, which changed its name to Kabi (company)|Kabi in 1951 and merged with Vitrum (company)|Vitrum to become KabiVitrum in the 1970s.

-Sobi has been involved in the process development and manufacturing of recombinant protein drugs since the technology was first developed around 30 years ago, then as part of KabiVitrum.
+1930s–2001

+The foundational roots of Swedish Orphan Biovitrum (Sobi) trace back to the 1930s, originating as a biochemical subsidiary of the Swedish brewing company Kärnbolaget Aktiebolag Biokemisk Industri.

+In 1951, this subsidiary was renamed Kabi, which later merged with the pharmaceutical firm Vitrum during the 1970s to establish Kabi Vitrum.
+During its tenure as Kabi Vitrum, the entity became an early pioneer in the process development and commercial manufacturing of recombinant protein drugs.
+Kabi Vitrum's pharmaceutical legacy essentially lives on today through Sobi.
+Its infusion and clinical nutrition business was acquired by Fresenius in 1998, forming Fresenius Kabi.

-Biovitrum was formed in 2001 through the merger of several units of Pharmacia (now Pfizer) and spun off to a consortium of investors led by Nordic Capital and MPM Capital Funds.
+Biovitrum, on the other hand, was established in 2001 through the merger of several units of Pharmacia (now Pfizer) and spun off to a consortium of investors led by Nordic Capital and MPM Capital Funds.
 Operations included a research unit focused on metabolic diseases, a process development unit for protein drugs and a plasma product operation.

+2002–2009

 In 2002 Sobi sold its plasma operation to Octapharma as part of efforts to concentrate operations on protein-based and small molecular drugs.

 In 2004, Biovitrum started to manufacture the active protein component for Wyeth’s (now Pfizer’s) ReFacto® and ReFacto/Xyntha® drugs for treatment of hemophilia, and marketing of specialty pharmaceuticals (ReFacto, Mimpara and Kineret®) was initiated in the Nordic region.

 In 2005, the research and development portfolio was expanded through the acquisition of Arexis, a Swedish biotech company, and the following year a partnership was formed with Syntonix (subsequently Biogen Idec) to jointly develop a drug for hemophilia B, a long-lasting recombinant factor IX Fc fusion protein candidate, rFIXFc.
 This partnership was extended the following year to also include the development of a long-lasting recombinant factor VIII Fc fusion protein candidate, rFVIIIFc, for the treatment of hemophilia A.